gbmhunter/blog/content/programming/operating-systems/linux/programs/rsync/index.md

 ## Overview

 `rsync` is a file copying utility for Linux which is similar to `scp` (secure copy), but with more functionality.
-It keeps a file table of all transferred files, and only transfers those that have been modified (hence the sync bit).
+It can be used to **copy/sync files locally or between computers connected on a network**.
+Unlike `scp`, it can **compare the source and destination and only copy over the differences**, reducing the amount of data transferred and the transfer time.
+It even supports the resuming of partially transferred files.
+For this reason it is very popular for backup purposes and other situations where either large files or a large amount of files need to be transferred.

 `rsync` can copy/sync locally or across a network.

-It has the following syntax:
+It has the following basic syntax:

 ```sh
 $ rsync [options] source destination